topscoder/MoniGoMani/docs/index.md

 Isn't that what we all want?
 Our money to go many?
 Well that's what this Freqtrade  Framework & Strategy hopes to do for you "easily", in any market!

-!!! danger "Warning: Pre-release / Experimental"
+!!! danger "WARNING: EXPERIMENTAL PRE-RELEASE"

     It's <b>not recommended</b> to use this strategy <b>live</b> already, due to it still being under heavy development!<br>
     If you'd like to see this project progress faster, than please help out where you can